 Since 2018 we have calculated our climate impact in line with the Greenhouse Gas Protocol, Scope 1 and 2.
+In 2020, we added Scope 3 as well.
 Scope 1 and 2 include our energy consumption and heating of our offices and emissions from company owned cars, among other things.
-At the end of 2021, we will report Scope 3 as well.
 Scope 3 involves emissions outside our own walls, throughout our value chain – from the materials that we purchase and energy use of our suppliers, to transportation and the disposal of the goods once they have reached the end of their life.
 To get the most reliable and accurate figures possible, Fristads’ climate calculations are always reviewed by an independent third-party expert.
 You can read more about our work to reduce our climate impact in our Sustainability Report.

 Solar-powered water heaters in India

 In 2020, Fristads prevented 339 tonnes of CO2 from being released into the atmosphere by contributing $5,000 to a program that funds solar water heaters for Indian families.

 India is a country that is highly dependent on electricity from fossil fuels despite being rich in solar resources.
 As many as 90 percent of urban residents in western India use electricity to heat water, which not only causes large emissions of carbon dioxide but also contributes to frequent power outages.
 India has about 300 sunny days per year, but awareness of solar energy in the country is low and many people do not trust non-electric solutions.